samarsha/sarahmarshall.name/_drafts/the-many-worlds-of-schroedingers-cat.md

 Otherwise, apply the first value to the gate in the initial universe, and then repeat for the remaining values using the universes produced by the first application.
 This is analogous to the [`ApplyToEach`][applytoeach] operation in Q#.

-A more complicated transformation is `controlled`, whose name is somewhat misleading if you're used to the traditional meaning of a controlled operation:
+A more complicated transformation is something we call `controlled`, whose name is somewhat misleading if you're used to the traditional meaning of a controlled operation:

 {% highlight scala %}
 def controlled[B](f: B => Universe => A)(gate: Gate[A]) = new Gate[B] {